Much is being made today of the state of the so-called “black community”.

 They surmise because black people have a “particular characteristic in common” namely, melanin, there exists an inherent “feeling of fellowship” because, again, being black, we naturally “share common attitudes, interests, and goals”, and on that basis further assume that blacks prefer to “live together” in “specified habitats”.

 In other words, get a group of black and brown-skinned people together in one place and – Voila! – like magic – “black community”.

 It is a mindset that gives little or no consideration whatsoever to the uniqueness of one’s God-given personhood.
-No thought at all to diversity of ideological and philosophical worldviews or individual cultural or societal experiences.
+No thought at all to the diversity of ideological and philosophical worldviews or the uniqueness of one’s cultural or societal experiences.

-It simply assumes that to be of a certain skin color is to be in “community” with others who likewise might be of a similar skin color.
+The idea of ‘black community” merely assumes that to be of a certain shade of melanin is to be in “community” – ideologically, philosophically, politically, and theologically – with others who likewise are of a similar skin color.